mayraW7/mayraW7/README.md

 ```

 * 💪🏼 **Goal:** Keep learning, breaking things (ethically 😇), understanding why they broke, and learning how to secure them.
-* 📖 Usually somewhere between a cybersecurity lab and a good book.

 * ☕ Powered by coffee, curiosity and probably too many browser tabs.

 </div>